 Bandwidth – Bandwidth is of major importance.
 Does the plan offer adequate bandwidth to support your website traffic?
 If not, can it scale up without crashing?
 If not, you’re in for some headaches.

 Customer support – Quality of support is critical.
-No matter how skilled or tech savvy you may be, you will undoubtedly need to communicate with support.
-Look for support that is available 24/7 and via multiple channels (i.e. phone, chat, knowledgebase, email, etc.).
+No matter how skilled or tech-savvy you may be, you will undoubtedly need to communicate with support.
+Look for the support that is available 24/7 and via multiple channels (i.e. phone, chat, knowledgebase, email, etc.).

 Affordability – Given the amount of competition in this industry, there are many affordable options for getting your business online.
 Avoid cheap providers.
 If you focus only on pricing, you may live to regret it.
 The ideal choice would be a reliable company with a good reputation that is both inexpensive and provides high-quality service.

 Simple is better.
 Almost every plan will include access to an administrative panel, often called the cpanel.
 This is where you’ll manage the technical details for your site.
 Here, you’ll do things like install apps, review analytics, setup email and more.
 The number of features available in the cpanel can vary widely.
 If you don’t understand how to use the features, you’ll have to spend a lot of time trying to figure things out.
 Choose a provider with a simple interface.
 In my opinion, Kinsta has the most simplified interface of any company on this list.

 Read reviews before you make a decision.
 Don’t base your decision on a review you read on any single site.
 Do your research on plans, cpanels, servers, reliability, speed, uptime, pricing and customer service.
 Focus on finding the best option for your personal situation, not based on a sole recommendation from an affiliate.